Prashantsetia/dicer/README.md

 # dicer
-This is a game which is created in HTML, CSS AND JS ....Play And Enjoy
+it's a dice rolling simple game which is created in HTML, CSS AND JS ....Play And Enjoy